 - 1. Put the wheel chocks in front of each front wheel and behind each front wheel (Ref.
 Fig. 2). - 2.
-Center jack under rear axle tube next to the differential housing (Ref.
+Center jack under the skid plate (Ref.
 Fig. 1). - 3.
 Lift vehicle with jack and position jack stands under the frame where the leaf spring mounting bracket is welded to the frame (Ref.
 Fig. 1). - 4.
 Lower the jack and test the stability of the vehicle on the two jack stands by gently rocking the vehicle. - 5.
 The jack can be left under rear axle tube while the rear end of the vehicle is on the jack stands.